karttur/soil-spectro/_posts/2020/2020-09-14-spectrodata-OSSL4ML04-soilline.markdown

 ###### Running the project file

-You can now run the Python script _OSSL_soilline.py_ with a single command, _docpath_, where _docpath_ points to the folder where you downloaded the OSSL data and that now should contain the project file (_extract_rawdata.txt_) and the json command file (_import_ossl-spectra_sweden-LUCAS_nir_460-1050_10.json_) linked via the project file.
+You can now run the Python script _OSSL_soilline.py_ with a single command, _docpath_, where _docpath_ points to the folder where you downloaded the OSSL data and that now should contain the project file (_extract_rawdata.json_) and the json command file (_import_ossl-spectra_sweden-LUCAS_nir_460-1050_10.json_) linked via the project file.
 The terminal will report the following:

 ```
-Processing /Users/thomasgumbricht/docs-local/OSSL/Sweden/LUCAS/arranged-data/extract_rawdata.txt
+Processing /Users/thomasgumbricht/docs-local/OSSL/Sweden/LUCAS/arranged-data/extract_rawdata.json
     jsonObj: /Users/thomasgumbricht/docs-local/OSSL/Sweden/LUCAS/arranged-data/json/import_ossl-spectra_sweden-LUCAS_nir_460-1050_10.json
         VISNIR extraction parameters saved as: /Users/thomasgumbricht/docs-local/OSSL/Sweden/LUCAS/arranged-data/visnir/params-visnir_LUCAS_460-1050_10.json
         VISNIR extracted data saved as: /Users/thomasgumbricht/docs-local/OSSL/Sweden/LUCAS/arranged-data/visnir/data-visnir_LUCAS_460-1050_10.json